Eating healthier for dummies

 3. Drink a ton of water.
 If you have lemons, add lemon.
 If you get sick of water, drink green tea.
 Or get one of those diffuser water bottles (you can find some here but I found mine at TJ Maxx for $5), fill it with stuff like lemon, mint or berries - whatever you like - and keep refilling it with water so you get the flavor and nutrients from the fruit up in ya all day.
 Here is mine:

 Want another tip?
 Drinking a mug of hot water with lemon every morning before you eat or drink anything else helps kick start your digestion process and flush out toxins.
 It can also aid in weight loss.
 An easy, mindless thing that reaps a lot of rewards.
 Don't believe me?
-Check out this article from FoodMatters.com here.
+Check out these articles from FoodMatters.com here and from Balance Me Beautiful here.

 4. Figure out what your go-to snacks are.
 Seriously.
 Snacking is probably the biggest obstacle for me, 1) because I'm always hungry; and 2) because I gravitate toward salty, fatty stuff like chips and crackers and cheese.
 It's one of those things that can make or break a diet or healthy eating in general.
 So you have to have a plan and have decent stuff on hand or you'll be eating out of the vending machine at 3 pm like you just escaped from fat camp.